Carreau/ipython-wiki/IPEP-11:-Tab-Completion-System-Refactor.md

 ### Proposal :: More Specifics
 - Scrap the `IPython.core.completer.Completer` class.
 This is just a copy of the readline completer that's in the stdlib's `rlcompleter.py`.
 It's not necessary that IPython's actual completer subclass that.
 - Pay careful attention to the difference between splitting on RL delimiters and tokenizing.
 The behavior is different for things like string literals.
 For most purposes, the split on RL delimiters is sufficient.
 Tokenization using the stdlib's `tokenize` is more flexible though.
-Perhaps both should be provided in the `Event`.
+Both types of splits will be performed on the input line and passed to each of the matchers by way of an `Event` instance.
 - Every matcher will subclass a new `BaseMatcher` abstract base class.
+The matchers may or may not be `Configurable` as well (see questions).
 - Both the individual matchers and the `Completer` class will return a list of dicts.
 Each dict shall contain the keys 'match' and 'type'.
 Later on, it is possible that this API could be extended to support additional metadata.

-Here is a sketch of the `BaseMatcher`:
+- Here is a sketch of the `BaseMatcher`, which each matcher will extend:
 ```
 class BaseMatcher(object):
     __metaclass__ = abc.ABCMeta